What is liver disease?

 - Bilirubin: This is a major breakdown product of red blood cells.
 When red blood cells wear out, they are trapped in the spleen and destroyed, releasing bilirubin into the blood.
 This type of bilirubin is called unconjugated.
 This bilirubin is transported in the blood to the liver, where it is taken up and conjugated (joined with glucuronic acid).
 This conjugated form may either be stored in the liver cells or excreted into the bile.
 Bilirubin levels are increased in cats with liver disease, gallbladder disease or have excessive destruction of red blood cells (known as hemolysis).

-- Blood urea nitrogen: Low blood urea nitrogen (BUN), albumin, glucose, cholesterol which reflect the liver’s inability to metabolise urea and glucose or produce albumin or cholesterol.
+- Blood urea nitrogen: Low blood urea nitrogen (BUN), albumin, glucose, cholesterol reflect the liver’s inability to metabolise urea and glucose or produce albumin or cholesterol.

 - Bile acids tolerance test: This involves taking a blood sample from your cat and then feeding him a fatty meal, followed by a second blood test two hours later.
 When a cat eats, bile is released into the small intestine to assist with the digestion of fats (lipids).
 The bile is then absorbed by the intestine and returned to the liver where it is removed from the bloodstream.
 In a cat with liver disease, this process doesn’t occur as efficiently, and levels of bile remain high in the blood.

-- Ultrasound: An ultrasound can give your veterinarian an idea of the size and shape of your cat’s liver and gallbladder, and detect gallstones and biliary obstruction (blockage of the flow of bile from the liver), and evaluate the blood vessels.
+- Ultrasound: An ultrasound can give your veterinarian an idea of the size and shape of your cat’s liver and gallbladder, to detect gallstones and biliary obstruction (blockage of the flow of bile from the liver), and evaluate the blood vessels.
 Intrahepatic (inside the liver) are easier to see on ultrasound than extrahepatic (outside the liver) vessels.

 - X-Ray and/or ultrasound: An x-ray may be taken to give your veterinarian an idea of the size and shape of your cat’s liver.
 An X-ray may also detect the presence of tumours and blockages in the bile duct.